ENTRY-LEVEL JOBS IN 2021

 Government and European Agencies

 If you’re from a country that is an EU or EEA member, check out EURES.
 EURES or EURopean Employment Services is a European initiative that aims to promote mobility within the EEA.
 It’s a job portal network that allows you to search for vacancies as well as read about the working conditions and requirements.
-A collaborative effort between, UWV, Dutch employment agencies, unions, and employers, it’s a great platform to search for opportunities and post your CV.
+It’s a great platform to search for opportunities and post your CV.

 As a recent graduate, your university should have resources to help you spruce up your CV or give you tips to ace your interview.
-College Life also partners with universities here in the Netherlands!
 Career centers and universities often have a list of companies that they partner which have entry-level job offers.
 Don’t be afraid to ask for help or for more information!

 Joining your university’s alumni network is a sure way to get connections to a specific industry and build a network.
 If there’s a mentor program, you should join that too.
 Take any opportunity you can to connect and exchange with alumni who are willing to help.
 Your university’s alumni network probably hosts workshops and events where you can brush up on your networking skills as well as gain priceless skills.
 The secret is to transform information into a viable employment opportunity.

 Job boards are the best and most accessible resource for finding an entry-level job.
-College Life is the only job board that caters specifically to international students!
-The most common Dutch websites are Monsterboard.nl, Werk.nl, Nationale Vacaturebank, Jobtrack, Vacaturekrant.
-Even if you don’t speak Dutch there is still an off chance that offers in English are posted on these websites.
-Websites that cater to internationals in the Netherlands such as Iamexpat and Expatica are a great time-saving resource to find offers that embrace the language barrier.
+College Life Work is the only job board that caters specifically to international students!
+The most common Czech websites are jobspin, toplanguagejobs, and europelanguagejobs.
+Even if you don’t speak Czech there is still an off chance that offers in English are posted on these websites.
+Websites that cater to internationals in the Czech Republic, such as Expats, are great time-saving resource to find offers that embrace the language barrier.
 Indeed, LinkedIn and Glassdoor are internationally known for their extensive catalog of entry-level job offers.

 Pro tip: Glassdoor offers reviews and rating by former employees.
 Be sure to check these out as they can provide a good overview of that company’s culture.